kkrull/python-sandbox/src/python/pytest/README.md

 ## Testing

 Run `pytest` and it does the rest.
-Or forget the details and just say `pipenv run test` (`pipenv scripts` if you forget even the name of the script, which I am bound to do).
+Or forget the details and just say `pipenv run test` `pipenv scripts` if you forget even the name of the script, which I am bound to do.

 There's a test that makes sure you created an `.env` file.
 You can get started by copying a template, by running `pipenv run init-env` and the modifying `.env`